ModelOriented/DrWhy/README.md

 *It takes a village to raise a <del>child</del> model*.

 The way how we do predictive modeling is very ineffective.
-We spend way too much time on manual time consuming and easy to automate activities like data cleaning and exploration, crisp modeling, model validation.
-Instead of focusing on model understanding, productisation and communication.
+We spend way too much time on manual time-consuming and easy to automate activities like data cleaning and exploration, crisp modeling, model validation.
+We should be focusing more on model understanding, productisation and communication.

-Here we gather tools that can be use to make out work more efficient through the whole model lifecycle.
+Here are gathered tools that can be used to make out work more efficient through the whole model lifecycle.
-The unified grammar beyond DrWhy.AI universe is described in the [Predictive Models: Visual Exploration, Explanation and Debugging](https://pbiecek.github.io/PM_VEE/) book.
+The unified grammar beyond DrWhy.AI universe is described in the [Explanatory Model Analysis: Explore, Explain and Examine Predictive Models](https://pbiecek.github.io/ema/) book.

 ## Lifecycle for Predictive Models